 Frequently Asked Questions

-Microsoft Project Cortex uses advanced AI to deliver insights and expertise in the apps you use every day, to harness collective knowledge and to empower people and teams to learn, upskill and innovate faster.
+Microsoft Project Cortex uses advanced AI to deliver insights and expertise in the apps you use every day, harnessing an organization's collective knowledge and empowering people and teams to learn, upskill, and innovate faster.
 It also uses AI to reason over content across teams and systems, recognizing content types, extracting important information, and automatically organizing content into shared topics like projects, products, processes, and customers.
 Project Cortex then creates a knowledge network based on relationships among topics, content, and people.
 Project Cortex builds on intelligence from the Microsoft Graph, a variety of Microsoft AI technologies, and the leading content services of SharePoint.

 Yes, Cortex can connect to content in third-party repositories and systems using the new Microsoft Search connectors.
 These connectors already support: